SpiderX/portage-overlay/README.md

 *   dev-python/[pytest-pythonpath](https://github.com/bigsassy/pytest-pythonpath) | plugin for adding to the PYTHONPATH from command line or configs
 *   dev-python/[pytest-random-order](https://github.com/jbasko/pytest-random-order) | pytest plugin to randomise the order of tests
 *   dev-python/[pytest-shutil](https://github.com/man-group/pytest-plugins) | A goodie-bag of unix shell and environment tools for py.test
+*   dev-python/[pytest-snapshot](https://github.com/joseph-roitman/pytest-snapshot) | A plugin for snapshot testing with pytest
 *   dev-python/[pytest-trio](https://github.com/python-trio/pytest-trio) | Python library for async concurrency and I/O
 *   dev-python/[pythonqt](https://mevislab.github.io/pythonqt/) | A dynamic Python binding for the Qt framework
 *   dev-python/[python-crontab](https://gitlab.com/doctormo/python-crontab/) | Crontab module for reading and writing crontab files